20 Dates & Times

 dates = mdy(date_strings)

-Notice that the dates now have class Date, one of R’s built-in classes for representing dates, and that R prints them differently.
-Now R recognizes that the dates are in fact dates, so they’re ready to use in an analysis.
+Notice that R prints the dates differently now.
+Thanks to the mdy function, they now have class Date, one of R’s built-in classes for representing dates.
+R recognizes that the dates are in fact dates, so they’re ready to use in an analysis.

 There is a complete list of the automatic parsing functions in the lubridate documentation.